sidhujag/bitsharescheckout/README.md

 # Installation

 1. Copy these files into your application root directory.
 Typically the root of your shopping cart or E-Commerce application.
-2. Copy plugin you have created for your E-Commerce application to the same root directory.
+2. Copy the Bitshares plugin for your shopping cart softare to the same root directory.
+Overwrite any files.

 # Development/Debugging Front-End